 Synchronizes libvirt VM configuration XML files with a KVM-RT file.
 By default, all VMs in the KVM-RT configuration file are synchronized, but individual VMs may be specified instead.
+Optionally you can just query the state.

 kvmrt-validate-config: